Calvin-Data-Science/data202/web/index.md

 * Labs (15%): weekly practice with basic computational tools.
 Graded by completion, due at noon the day after the lab (typically Saturday at noon, since labs will typically be Fridays).
 SOLO OR PAIR?
 * Homeworks (15%): weekly deeper practice.
-* Quizzes (10%): regular short concept checks.
+* Quizzes (10%)
 * Project 1 (20%): replicate and critique some real-world data science (details below)
 * Project 2 (30%): ask and answer your own data science question (details below)
-* Participation in class discussions: (5%)
+* Participation (5%) (details below)
 * Feedback and participation in improving the course: (5%, including 1% for *visiting my office hours at least once* during the first 3 weeks)

-Late assignments will receive a 0.
+Late assignments will receive a 0 unless discussed in advance.
 The lowest 3 of each of labs and homeworks will be dropped.

 My current philosophy of assessment is that it should primarily be useful to you, the student.
 So the large majority of the numeric grading done in this course will be based on completion: on-time submissions to labs and homeworks that pass the automated tests and reflect an honest attempt to answer all questions will receive full credit.

 However, we will provide you feedback on assignments.
 This feedback takes significant time for us to create, so we expect you to take some time to respond to it.
 We will evaluate how well you have responded to feedback by questions on subsequent assignments and potentially other mechanisms.

+### Discussion
+can be met by either regularly raising points that others credit or build on, or regularly responding critically to others' points

 # Class Meetings